wp-plugins/8tracks-shortcode/readme.txt

 Parameters:

-You can also add the 'height', 'width', 'flash', 'playops', 'artist', 'dj', 'similar', 'sort', 'smart_id', 'usecat', and 'tags' parameters to the shortcode.
+You can also add the 'height', 'width', 'flash', 'playops', 'artist', 'dj', 'similar', 'sort', 'smart_id', 'usecat', 'usetags', and 'tags' parameters to the shortcode.
+(There's a help system in the visual editor button.
+I'd recommend looking there for useful examples.)

 This would look like: